cogment/cogment-lab/README.md

 ## Local installation

 - Requires Python 3.10
-- Install requirements in a virtual env with somthing similar to the following
+- Install requirements in a virtual env with something similar to the following

     ```console
     $ python -m venv .venv